cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/running_jobs/basics.rst

 Because performance does not grow linearly with the number of threads it is often more efficient to split your job into multiple sub-jobs (for example one job per chromosome) rather than increasing the number of threads used for the individual jobs.
-See the :ref:`page_batch_jobs` page for more information.
+See the :ref:`p_usage_jobs_advanced` page for more information.

 Increasing the number of threads only increased slightly the amount of memory used (820MB to 871MB) in this example.
 In other words this